18F/acq-templates/aBPA-CWS/!First-Time.md

 In between the two quotation marks, type in two sentences you want to show up as paragraphs.
 Example:

-`askBackground:"I want to buy something.
+`askBackground: "I want to buy something.
 I want to be joyful when I buy it."`

 In between the two sentences, specifically, the space between the `.` and the `I`, put in `\r\r` so it looks like this:

-`askBackground:"I want to buy something.\r\rI want to be joyful when I buy it."`
+`askBackground: "I want to buy something.\r\rI want to be joyful when I buy it."`

 Add an `\r\r` for each paragraph.
 For example:

-`askBackground:"I want to buy something.\r\rI want to be joyful when I buy it.\r\rIn fact, I want to be moved to throw a parade."`
+`askBackground: "I want to buy something.\r\rI want to be joyful when I buy it.\r\rIn fact, I want to be moved to throw a parade."`

 ## Make bullet points